Production of Jurassic World: Stalled progress

-In April 2005, Winston confirmed the film was on hold because of repeated revisions to the film's script, none of which satisfied Spielberg.
+In April 2005, Winston confirmed the film was on hold because of repeated revisions to the script, none of which satisfied Spielberg.
 According to Winston: "He felt neither of [the drafts] balanced the science and adventure elements effectively ... too much science will make the movie too talky, but too much adventure will make it seem hollow".
-Progress on the film stalled during 2005 as Marshall and Spielberg were busy with other film projects.
-At the end of the year, Spielberg said he planned to include a scene inspired by Crichton's novel The Lost World that would involve characters on motorcycles as they flee from raptors.
-In January 2006, Johnston and Horner were working on a new screenplay, with further work expected to begin following the completion of a fourth Indiana Jones film that Spielberg and Marshall were working on.
-In February, Marshall said the film now had a good script, with filming expected to begin in 2007 for a 2008 release.
-In March, Marshall said the film had a script and was getting a director; Johnston was a possible candidate.
-In April, Marshall said there was an idea for the film but no script.
-Marshall said Crichton would not write the script and that Spielberg would not direct it.
-The script was still being worked on in June 2006.
-The following month, Spielberg denied an internet rumor that Breck Eisner would direct, saying Johnston was standing by for the job.
+Progress stalled during 2005, as Marshall and Spielberg were busy with other film projects.
+In January 2006, Johnston and Horner were working on a new story.
+A month later, Marshall said the project had a script and would begin filming in 2007 for release the following year.
+He later said that only a story idea existed and that a new script had not yet been written.
+Work on the project was expected to begin following the completion of a fourth Indiana Jones film by Spielberg and Marshall.

-In December 2006, Laura Dern said she was open to reprising her role as Ellie Sattler but had not been contacted about appearing in the film.
-In March 2007, Neill said he knew nothing about the project.
-By April, Dern had been contacted about appearing in the film, with filming expected to begin that year for release in 2008.
+Spielberg said in July 2006 that Johnston would direct Jurassic Park IV.
+At the end of the year, Laura Dern said she was open to reprising her role as Ellie Sattler but had not been contacted about appearing in the film.
+A few months later, Neill said he knew nothing about the project.
+By April 2007, Dern had been asked to reprise her role, with filming expected to begin that year for release in 2008.
 By that time, Johnston no longer planned to direct the film.
-In December, Marshall said further work on the script would begin at the end of the 2007–08 Writers Guild of America strike, with filming potentially starting in 2008 for a release in mid-2009.
-Horner's 2009 book, How to Build a Dinosaur, was originally planned for release at the same time as the film as a scientific companion volume.
+A Writers Guild of America strike began in November 2007, and Marshall said that further work on the script would begin once the strike reached a resolution, with filming potentially starting in 2008 for a release in mid-2009.
+Horner's 2009 book, How to Build a Dinosaur, was originally planned for release alongside the film as a scientific companion volume.

 During 2008, Attenborough and Goldblum expressed interest in reprising their roles, although Attenborough suffered a fall at his home later that year and subsequently retired from acting.
-In a 2008 interview, Johnston discussed the possibility of Jurassic Park IV, stating that the film's story was completely different from that of its predecessors and would not be set on an island.
-Johnston also said the film would take the franchise into a new trilogy.
+In addition, Crichton died at the end of 2008, and Kennedy said: "I sorta felt maybe that's it.
+Maybe that's a sign that we don't mess with it".
+Marshall said six months later that the film had no story and was a long shot.